SOLDSold On: 3/30/2018 for $280,000This Property is No Longer Available

 Oakley was originally known as “Four Mile” and was a wagon stop in the 1850s on the Madison Turnpike now called Madison Road.
 The village of Oakley (named for the many oak trees in the area) was established in 1898 and then incorporated as part of Cincinnati in 1913.
 Oakley is home to Annie Oakley – a markswoman of worldwide fame.

 Oakley is seen as a more-affordable neighborhood with ever increasing property values as compared to nearby Hyde Park and Mt.
 Lookout.
 The many oak-lined streets and shopping within walking distance offer much to the people who live in Oakley.
 Convenience is highly regarded here with downtown only 12 minutes away.
 Oakley is a neighborly area surrounded by many prestigious neighborhoods, which have contributed to its growth.
 Oakley is now one of Cincinnati’s most popular areas with young professionals.
-One finds older homes as well as new condominiums in this area.
+One finds older homes (many renovated to keep up with today’s living demands) as well as new condominiums and apartments in this area.

 click here to enable interactive map